r0man/cljs-http/README.md

 ```

 You can pass a channel for the result to be written on.
-This is usefull when using a transducer:
+This is useful when using a transducer:
 ```clojure
 (http/get "http://example.com" {:channel (chan 1 (map :body))})
 ```